Sorting

 }

-Sorts a vector of Person structs with properties name and age by its natural order (by name and age).
-In order to make Person sortable you need four traits std::cmp::Eq⮳, std::cmp::PartialEq⮳, std::cmp::Ord⮳ and std::cmp::PartialOrd⮳.
-These traits can be simply derived.
-You can also provide a custom comparator function using a std::vec::Vec::sort_by⮳ method and sort only by age.
+The following example sorts a vector of Person structs with properties name and age by its natural order (by name and age).
+In order to make the Person struct sortable, we need to implement four traits std::cmp::Eq, std::cmp::PartialEq, std::cmp::Ord and std::cmp::PartialOrd.
+These traits can be simply derived with an attribute, producing a lexicographic ordering based on the top-to-bottom declaration order of the struct's members.

 #[derive(Debug, Eq, Ord, PartialEq, PartialOrd)]